 Who WE ARE

 The Sexuality, Women, and Gender Project (SWG) was co-founded in Fall 2012 by three professors in the Counseling and Clinical Psychology Department, Drs.
 Aurelie Athan, Melanie Brewster, and Riddhi Sandil with funding from a Teachers College Provost Investment Grant.
 Athan, Brewster, and Sandil originally came together in support of each other's independent efforts on the often marginalized subjects of sexuality, women, and gender.
 They were joined by Dr. Gregory Payton (Point Scholar and Lecturer at Teachers College) in 2015.
 The SWG founders each lead large and active teams of masters- and doctoral-level students in cutting edge research projects to promote the needs of LGBTQ individuals and women.
-SWG also has an executive advisory board composed of Drs.
-Tom Rock (Associate Provost) and Marie Miville (Director of the Counseling and Clinical Psychology Department).
-With the mentorship of this board and the leadership of a Student Director, SWG keeps a pulse on diverse student recruitment, retention, and integration of our mission throughout Teachers College.
-SWG hopes to spur evolution in our most upheld and foundational theories of sex and gender (and power) in the field of Psychology.
-Our logo symbolizes setting blaze to outdated notions, obtaining new life from the old, and most of all inspiring our passion for excellence.
+SWG hopes to spur evolution in our most upheld and foundational theories of sex and gender (and power) in the field of Psychology and keeps a pulse on the integration of our mission throughout Teachers College.
+Our logo symbolizes setting blaze to outdated notions, obtaining new life from the old, and most of all inspiring our passion for excellence!
+Download our flyer here.

 The goals of SWG are threefold:

-SWG will work across departments within TC and schools of CU to promote the trans-disciplinary dialogues needed to solve complex, real-world problems: Education, Counseling & Clinical Psychology, Public Health, Gender and Queer Studies, Reproductive Psychiatry, Sociology, and Law among others.
+SWG will work across departments within TC and schools of CU to promote the trans-disciplinary dialogues needed to solve complex, real-world problems.
+Students and faculty are welcome to join our mission and build these much-needed bridges.

 OUR WORK THUS FAR